ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Web Parts are client-side applications that can be added into SharePoint Online.
 The document considers these two out of the box sets of webparts that needs to be considered as a part of the design decisions:

-* Microsoft published webpart
+* Microsoft published webpart.
-* Third party published webpart
+* Third party published webpart.

 Web Part Design Decisions for all agencies and implementation types.